 WE CALL THIS “RECESS”.

 Literacy - Books and journals can go pretty much anywhere you go.
-Time spent in tents without digital devices and glowing screens means time to read and write, and not just ‘cause teacher said so.
+Time spent in canvas tents without digital devices and glowing screens means time to read and write, and not just ‘cause teacher said so.
 A book in hand is more likely to be read when a child has the freedom to read from their own curiosity, and a journal’s pages is more likely to be filled with unfettered wonder when the assignment is simply: Go outside and see what you see.

 In Tents Lessons - Right now is an uncertain time in regards to so many things, our public education system being one of them.
 Finding our breath and paying attention to the natural world are ways to help weather the uncertainty, tuning in to the beautiful education that is abundantly available when we spend more time in tents, and outside.
 Kids and grown-ups can learn so much!
 Navigation, seasonal transitions, foraging and plant identification, preparing and storing food, and working as a cooperative team to make it all happen.
 Even the littlest of campers have so many ways to contribute and learn along the way.
 Dandelions with dinner, anyone?